pybind/pybind11/.github/CONTRIBUTING.md

 ### Reporting bugs

-At the moment, this project is run in the spare time of a single person ([Wenzel Jakob](http://rgl.epfl.ch/people/wjakob)) with very limited resources for issue tracker tickets.
-Thus, before submitting a question or bug report, please take a moment of your time and ensure that your issue isn't already discussed in the project documentation provided at [http://pybind11.readthedocs.org/en/latest](http://pybind11.readthedocs.org/en/latest).
+Before submitting a question or bug report, please take a moment of your time and ensure that your issue isn't already discussed in the project documentation provided at [http://pybind11.readthedocs.org/en/latest](http://pybind11.readthedocs.org/en/latest).

 Assuming that you have identified a previously unknown problem or an important